 Cocktail business attire is often required for after-hours work events.
 As such, you’ll want to appear dressy but also somewhat conservative.
-To do so, try selecting a dress that has a business-appropriate cut as well as a little personality.
+To do so, try selecting a dress with a business-appropriate cut and a little personality.
 Flounced sleeves, a unique pattern, or a jeweled neckline will do the trick.
 Then, finish your look with pumps, a clutch, and jewelry.
 If you don’t want to wear a dress, you can try a slim suit instead.
-But, avoid wearing it with a collared shirt to ensure an after-five appearance.
+But avoid wearing it with a collared shirt to ensure an after-five appearance.

 SHOP THE LOOK

 Summer Business Attire

 Nailing the perfect business outfit in the heat of summer can be challenging.
-Challenging, but not impossible.
-Lightweight pants, dresses and skirts are key to achieving a sophisticated work look throughout the season.
-Although wearing a blazer at your desk isn’t necessary, you should keep one on hand for meetings throughout the day.
-When it comes to footwear, you may feel tempted to wear open-toe shoes but, it’s generally best to stick to closed-toe styles as they are more office-appropriate.
+Challenging but not impossible.
+Lightweight pants, dresses, and skirts are key to achieving a sophisticated work look throughout the season.
+Although wearing a blazer at your desk isn’t necessary, you should keep one for daily meetings.
+Regarding footwear, you may feel tempted to wear open-toe shoes, but it’s generally best to stick to closed-toe styles as they are more office-appropriate.

 SHOP THE LOOK

 Winter Business Attire

 When dressing for the office in winter, try making simple changes to your usual work wardrobe to beat the cold.
 Swapping a collared shirt for a turtleneck sweater will provide warmth while also looking stylish.
 Likewise, changing pumps for heeled boots can have a similar effect.
-Other ways you can stay warm while looking sophisticated include opting for heavier fabrics and investing in a smart coat.
+Other ways to stay warm while looking sophisticated include opting for heavier fabrics and investing in a smart coat.